2007 Ukrainian political crisis: Opposition Members First Resignations

 On 20 April, leaders of Bloc Yulia Tymoshenko and Bloc Our Ukraine declared that about 150 deputy members of Our Ukraine and Bloc Yulia Tymoshenko had resigned from Ukraine's parliament, as result it claimed that the parliament will be no longer was able to operate constitutionally per Article 82.
-Their resignations had been submitted to Vikor Yushchenko, then Ukraine's president, who accepted their resignation.
+Their resignations had been submitted to Viktor Yushchenko, then Ukraine's president, who accepted their resignation.

 Dmytro Vydrin from the Bloc of Yulia Tymoshenko (BYuT), declared that he had not written an application on abdication, as nobody had not made this request.
 According to him, "there are three reasons" why he did not give his mandate, reports Delo.
 "At first, nobody addressed to me with my proposal.
 Nobody phoned me and told me to write down this application.
 So how could I write it?" declared the deputy.

 Aleksander Kwaśniewski, Poland's former President, believed that Ukraine must find a political compromise and solution to the political crisis facing Ukraine.
 When asked who is to blame he responded:

 On 25 April, Viktor Yushchenko announced that he has rescheduled the early parliamentary elections to 24 June.
 On 30 April, the Ukrainian parliament passed a motion calling for presidential and parliamentary elections to be held on 9 December 2007.
 After negotiations on 4 May, Yanukovych and Yushchenko finally agreed to hold elections in autumn (without specifying a date).